 Although the cost of solar tiles is about the same as regular shingles, the overall cost is a lot more because of all the other electrical components.
 However, due to the 30 percent tax credit, a $50,000 solar roof could cost around $35,000 and provide energy savings for the life of the home.
 However, there are very few solar roof installers yet.

 After you decide what material you want to use, the next most significant factor will be labor.
 Some roofing contractors will use a figure that includes the cost of materials and supplies, plus labor.
-If you’re looking for an expert roofer in San Marcos, call Divided Sky Roofing & Exteriors.
-We’re always happy to help you choose the best roofing material for you home, and to install roofs and complete repairs quickly so you can get back to enjoying your home.
+If you’re looking for expert roof repair in Buda TX, call Divided Sky Roofing & Exteriors.
+We’re always happy to help you choose the best roofing material for you home, and we offer free roof inspections in Buda to help determine what kind of work your roof may need.